Test the Installation¶

 in as the admin user you just created.

-- Open the Tor Browser and navigate to the onion URL from app-journalist-aths.
-Enter your passphrase and two-factor authentication code to log in.
+- Open the Journalist Interface in the Tor Browser by clicking on its desktop shortcut.
+Enter your passphrase and two-factor code to log in.

 - If you have problems logging in to the Admin/Journalist Interface,